• Disease Overview

 There are three different forms of GBS:

 • Acute inflammatory demyelinating polyradiculoneuropathy, which predominantly affects the myelin.
-The commonest form in America and Europe.
+This is the most common form in America and Europe.

 • Acute motor axonal neuropathy which affects the axons of the nerves going to the muscles.
-The commonest form in some Asian countries.
+This is the most common form in some Asian countries.

 • Acute motor and sensory axonal neuropathy which affects the axons of the motor and sensory nerves.